Yoga and Ceremony

 Opening Ceremony at Lane Yoga, Edinburgh

 I first practiced yoga in Edinburgh in the 1990’s.
 My yoga practice has been a constant thread in my life since then and has supported me through lots of life’s transitions.
 I practiced Iyengar yoga until 2011 when I began to explore other styles and schools of yoga.
 Since then there has been increasing yogic influences in my life which over time, have been conjured from human connection, collaboration and community, woven together with inspiration, creativity and intuition.
-Last year I completed a 200 hour Yoga Teacher Training with Mudra Yoga here in Edinburgh and recently completed an 85 hour Pregnancy and Post Natal Yoga Training with Flow Yoga Glasgow.
+In 2019 I completed a 200 hour Yoga Teacher Training with Mudra Yoga here in Edinburgh and in early 2020 completed an 85 hour Pregnancy and Post Natal Yoga Training with Flow Yoga Glasgow.

 In my current roles I am acutely aware of life’s journey and I have found again and again, in the ebb and flow of that journey, relationships matter.